What You Can Learn From This Entrepreneur Who Launched Two Successful Startups In Two Years

 5ounces was, however later shutdown by Naspers, as part of its restructuring plans in 2014.

 For his second business, Gosling launched the online fintech platform, Lulalend, which provides entrepreneurs with short-term funding.
-Lulalend was up for the FNB Innovation Awards which recognises the country's most innovative companies.
+Lulalend was up for the FNB Innovation Awards which aims to recognise the country’s most innovative companies.

-Gosling says his secret is being able to identify gaps in the South African market, keeping an eye out for what is happening internationally and adaping it to the local market.
+Gosling says his secret is being able to identify gaps in the South African market, keeping an eye out for what is happening internationally and being able to adapt it to the local market.

 1. Always Be Hungry